Messiah Prophet: History

 In early 1988, Charlie Clark and Ray Fletcher formed a new version of Messiah Prophet with lead guitarist Todd Bergren, drummer CT Cash, bassist Scott Gunther and guitarist Mike Balleitt and begin writing more songs for an album with the working title of Living On The Edge.

-The band was also rehearsing for an up coming string of shows opening for Barren Cross on their Atomic Arena tour.
+The band was also rehearsing for an upcoming string of shows opening for Barren Cross on their Atomic Arena tour.
 By mid 1988 Refuge was in financial trouble and could not afford to get the band into the studio for its next release.
 Refuge started negotiations with Starsong to buy the Pure Metal label.
 This deal was completed in 1990.
 Charlie Clark then recorded a new song called "Blinded" with unknown musicians, which was released on the StarSong compilation Ultimate Metal.

 In 1995 a new Messiah Prophet lineup was being planned by executive producer Ray Fletcher, who owned the rights to the name.
 Most of the former members were not available, with the exception of vocalist Charlie Clark and touring guitarist Frank Caloiaro.
 Caloiaro recruited brothers Shane and Sean Regal on guitar and bass respectively and Joe Schrum on drums and began writing material.

 Clark was brought in after a number of songs were written.
 Stylistically, the new material was too bland, pop-oriented and sedate for Clarks powerhouse vocals, so he bowed out.
 They got Dave Grimm to replace him.
 Grimm was in a serious motorcycle accident two weeks before recording, so they found Mike Raite, who had previously played with Shane Regal in the band King of Hearts, and the album Colors was the result.
 Colors was a completely different style and had no members who had recorded with the band previously.
 It was panned by the press—and—poorly received by fans and after just a handful of shows, Messiah Prophet disbanded for the final time.

 In 2003, German based label Shark Records put two Messiah Prophet songs, "Hit and Run" and "Heavy Metal Thunder", on a split album with Powerlord and Maxx Warrior under its Rusty Diamonds imprint.